NexPlayer/Android-SDK/advanced.md

 ### NexID3TagPicture Class Reference

-This class allows `NexPlayer`™ to handle picture information included in timed metadata ID3 tags.
+This class allows `NexPlayer` to handle picture information included in timed metadata ID3 tags.

-`NexPlayer`™ passes an instance of this class whenever new picture information for the current content is received from its ID3 tags, and is included in an updated `NexID3TagInformation` object.
+`NexPlayer` passes an instance of this class whenever new picture information for the current content is received from its ID3 tags, and is included in an updated `NexID3TagInformation` object.

 #### byte [ ] getPictureData ( )